What Is Coolify? Self-Hosted PaaS Explained (2026)

 You can install Coolify on nearly any standard Linux environment.
 This includes a Virtual Private Server (VPS) from a cloud provider, a dedicated physical server, or even a local machine like a Raspberry Pi for development and testing purposes.

 The installation itself is typically done via a single command-line script.
-However, it is critical to always get this command directly from the official Coolify website or GitHub repository, as these scripts can change over time.
-Using an outdated command from a third-party tutorial can lead to a failed or insecure installation.
+Always get this command directly from the official Coolify GitHub repository — using an outdated command from a third-party tutorial can lead to a failed or insecure installation.

 Once the base system is running, the next critical step is securing it for production traffic.